 Avid road trippers and college students may like a practical gift like a gas card.
 This useful gift can help defray costs for those who travel often.
 Whether they are headed to a place with sand and palm trees or just going back and forth to college, they might appreciate this gift.

-Maybe junior can skip a night of waiting tables or fill up a tank of gas or two.
-That might mean that money from a part-time job can go towards other needs or a little fun.
+Giving a gas card might mean that money from a part-time job can go towards other needs or a little fun.
 Feel out if the person would enjoy this type of gift in advance so you don’t get a big thumbs down come holiday time.

 Getting tickets to a play, musical or an area movie theater is a desirable gift.
-Maybe your nephew hasn’t seen the Lion King yet, or your auntie is a movie buff that would love a pair of tickets to see The Intern at her area cinema.
+Maybe your nephew hasn’t seen the Lion King yet, or your auntie is a movie buff who would love a pair of tickets to see a movie at her area cinema.
 You can buy tickets based on the recipient’s interests and use it as your trademark gift to give year after year.
-Check out Goldstar for great deals on ticket prices.
+Check out our article on how Goldstar gets you great deals on ticket prices.

-Those you exchange with on a regular basis can plan out what they want to see in advance and tell you what to buy in advance.
+Those you exchange with on a regular basis can plan what they want to see in advance and tell you what to buy.
 They will have something to look forward to each year as well as cherish the memories for years to come.
 You will also have the added bonus of not having to scratch your head to come up with a new idea over and over.